ianhwu/RNTipsView/README.md

 Founction:

 export: cut the TipsView, return the uri.
-clear: clear the view that you drawn.
+clear: clear the view that you drew.

 #Example